Untitled Document

 enough RAM, all you need to decide is how big the EPROM should

-be to save your life's work to before the Z88 loses it.
+be to save your life's work to before the Z88 loses it due to the battery going flat or the Z88 crashes.
 Unlike

 the RAM where you can delete individual files to gain extra space,